martynov-alex/martynov-alex/README.md

-### Hi guys, my name is Alex 👋
+### Hi guys, my name is Alexander 👋

-Golang and Flutter developer.
+I'm a Golang and Flutter developer.